atilaneves/cerealed/README.md

 Advanced Usage
 ---------------
-Frequency in networking programming, the packets themselves encode the length of elements to follow.
+Frequently in networking programming, the packets themselves encode the length of elements to follow.
 This happens often enough that Cerealed has two UDAs to automate this kind of serialisation: `@ArrayLength` and `@LengthInBytes`.
 The former specifies how to get the length of an array (usually a variable)